Netsensia/2048Solver/README.md

 Numbers at the far end of the direction of swipe are merged first, so, for example, a left swipe in a row of 2,2,2,0 will result in the row becoming 4,2,0,0 - once the 4 is made, the other 2 doesn't get in on the act.

+Two constants ROWS and COLS define the size of the grid.

 Currently has code to set up and manipulate the board for making moves.

 	Board board = new Board();